syseleven/grav-docs-metakube/pages/07.Addons/01.metakube-ingress/default.en.md

 With the NGINX Kubernetes Ingress controller, you get basic load balancing and SSL/TLS termination for all Kubernetes Ingress resources.

-You can find more information on ingresses and the nginx ingress controller and all it's configuration options at:
+You can find more information on ingresses and the nginx ingress controller and all of it's configuration options at:

 * the [Kubernetes Ingress Documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/)
 * the [Nginx Ingress Controller Documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/)